modured/rantoni-assets/README.md

 Some gameplay ideas that could influence:
     - If we end up including policeman and civilians then at the very end with the final dude let him incoorporate the stats of the player, something like `Final Badguy: "I have read the reports you know...
 276. Fucking 276 civilians!
 You are not any better than us.
 No, no you are even worse!
 You are a monster!`, or something along those lines.
 I think that could be a pretty cool reflection on the players choices throughout the game and maybe also hit them with a curve ball because they probably didn't think much of killing civilians in a game like this.

+## Legal

+### Localization

+So there this happened to Jonas `https://youtu.be/MaFpf3nmHmo?t=798`, I personally think that if you had a github repo with a clear license like MIT that said clearly that anybody that would contribute will have their work licensed under MIT would make this essentially a non problem?
+Though I guess it would be better to ask a lawyer for that?
+But if this were a problem then wouldn't all of open source be at risk?